-7.6.3 analyze the impact of WWI on Canada and her people
+7.6.3 analyse the impact of WWI on Canada and its people

-- examine the human and social impact of WWI on Canadians - examine the economic changes that resulted from Canada's participation in WWI - analyze some of the political issues resulting from Canada's participation in WWI
+- examine the human and social impact of WWI on Canadians - examine the economic changes that resulted from Canada's participation in WWI - analyse some of the political issues resulting from Canada's participation in WWI

-- write a brief paragraph to describe the strategies used to pressure young men to volunteer to fight in World War I. - identify the roles that women took on the Home Front to support the war effort.
-The following organizer may be used to write a key question about their role and to provide supporting details to answer it.
+- The teacher may have students - write a brief paragraph to describe the strategies used to pressure young men to volunteer to fight in WWI. - identify the roles that women took on the home front to support the war effort.
+The following organizer may be used to write a key question about their roles and to provide supporting details to answer it.

 Women Support the War Effort

 Roles

 Key Question

-;

-• analyze a poster that was designed to motivate young people at home to support the war effort.
-(For a discussion of the use of primary documents in the classroom, refer to Appendix E).
+• analyse a poster that was designed to motivate young people at home to support the war effort.
+(For a discussion of the use of primary documents in the classroom, refer to Appendix E.)

-Analyzing a Propaganda Poster Task Notes 1.
-Study the poster and note all of the images, colors, dates, characters, references to places, and so on.
+Analysing a Propaganda Poster Task Notes 1.
+Study the poster and note all of the images, colours, dates, characters, references to places, and so on.
 2. Describe the idea that the information seems to point to.
-3. Compare your idea to what several of your classmates have.
+3. Compare your idea to what several of your classmates thought.
 4. Write a sentence to state the central purpose of the poster.
 5. Do you think the poster would have been an effective one?
-Explain
+Explain.